Globally Irreducible Weyl Modules: Introduction

 \subsection{Acknowledgements}

 The authors thank Dick Gross for suggesting the problem that led to the formulation of Theorem~\ref{MT}\eqref{MT.min}\eqref{MT.E8}, and for several useful discussions pertaining to the contents of the paper.
-The authors also thank Henning Andersen, James Humphreys, J.C.~Jantzen, and George Lusztig for their suggestions and comments on an earlier version of this manuscript.
+The authors also thank Henning Andersen, James Humphreys, Jens Carsten Jantzen, George Lusztig, and the referee for their suggestions and comments on an earlier version of this manuscript.